-As we reviewed the responses to a couple of polls we ran this year we learned we have two very distinct customers.
-About 60% of our customers are what I would call creative professionals – people who build sites for others or for a living with the other 40% being business owners or DIYers who want to take care of their own site.
+A tale of two customers: As we reviewed the responses to a couple of polls we ran this year we learned we have two very distinct customers.
+About 60% of our customers are what I would call creative professionals—people who build sites for others or for a living with the other 40% being business owners or DIYers who want to take care of their own site.

 While both groups need a website, their needs within the web building process are very unique.
 We put pen to paper and had many a discussion about the best path forward and discovered several opportunities to serve our diverse customer base while moving the X ecosystem forward.
 You will hear more specifically about this with our release.